Reflective Imaging - A Way of Seeing through Intentional Creativity

 I've worked as a nurse all my life and know myself as a lover of the arts, always in awe of the creative process.
-Having grown up in a large blue collar family with the central question, "What are you going to do to get a job?", I graduated from nursing school in 1972 with the impression that I could get a job any where.
+Having grown up in a large blue-collar family with the central question, "What are you going to do to get a job?", I graduated from nursing school with the impression that I could get a job anywhere.
 I did not honor my interest in the arts until after working in nursing for over three decades.

 The return to school for an art degree as an older adult brought overwhelming challenges coupled with blessings beyond belief.
-After completing study at the University of Art, Poznan, Poland, I ventured to Croatia in search of my paternal grandparent's roots.
+After completing study at the University of Fine Arts, Poznan, Poland, I ventured to Croatia in search of my paternal grandparent's roots.
 Photography and writing became my travel companions.
-Without a smart phone or laptop with me at the time, my point and shoot camera and I frequented internet cafes so I could download and copy images to CDs en route.
+Without a smart phone or laptop at the time, my point and shoot camera and I frequented internet cafes so I could download and copy images to CDs enroute.

 The elder woman granted my wish by planting an olive tree sapling in the small grove beside her home.
 She dug the soil with old tools, none as movingly beautiful as her own hands.
 I photographed her sweat as she toiled for me and for my family and saw centuries revealed in the lines of her face.
 My need to belong to something or someone was met by my shadow looking up at me from the revealing image of her hand superimposed over the area of my heart.
 Those strong hands held all my fragmented parts as she set that olive tree in the earth.

 In that fleeting moment, I felt the union of my physicality and spirituality.
 My shadow, coupled with such sweet intention, transported me beyond earthly roots to another experience, a place of true belonging, of source and destination.